-1. They contain exactly one declaration of the attributes logic, formula and status.

-- 2. The value of the attribute logic coincides with the name of a logic L for some logic declaration $D_L$ in SMT-LIB. - 3.
+- 1. They contain exactly one declaration of the attributes logic, formula and status. - 2.
+The value of the attribute logic coincides with the name of a logic L for some logic declaration $D_L$ in SMT-LIB. - 3.
 The declarations of the extrasort (resp., extrafuns, extrapreds) attribute, which can be more than one, collectively contain no more than one occurrence of the same sort (resp., function, predicate) symbol. - 4.
-No symbol declared in a declaration of the extrasorts (resp., extrafuns, extrapreds) attribute occurs in the declaration of the sort attribute (resp., funs, preds) of the theory declaration associated to $D_L$ . - 5.
-The sort symbols occurring in declarations of extrafuns or extrapreds are either declared in extrasorts or belong to the signature of the logic L; - 6.
+Every symbol declared in the extrasorts, extrafuns, and extrapreds attributes must be part of the signature expansion defined in the language attribute of the logic L. - 5.
+No symbol declared in a extrasorts (resp., extrafuns, extrapreds) attribute is also declared in a sort attribute (resp., funs, preds) of the theory declaration associated to $D_L$ . - 6.
+The sort symbols occurring in declarations of extrafuns or extrapreds are either declared in extrasorts or belong to the signature of the logic L; - 7.
 The formulas in the assumption or formula attributes are in the language of L, and their free symbols are only among those declared in the attributes extrasorts, extrafuns and extra\preds.